 You need a board or app, targeted endgame puzzles, and a way to review endings with an engine.

-- Physical or digital chessboard: A set or a platform like Chess.com or Lichess for daily practice.
+- Physical or digital chessboard: A set or a training platform for daily practice.

 - Basic chess knowledge: Know piece moves, check, checkmate, and stalemate rules before training.